gregl83/paq/README.md

 Install the command line interface executable or use the crate library.

-Included in this repository is an [example directory](./example) containing some sample files, subdirectory and a symlink to test `paq` functionality.
+Included in this repository is an [example directory](./example) containing some sample files, a subdirectory and a symlink to test `paq` functionality.

 ### Executable